bradcar/MicroPython_BMPxxx/README.md

 | |  110     | x64     | x4     |
 | Highest resolution |  111     | x128     | x8     |

+The bmp585 and bmp581 do not have recommended IIR filters to go with the table abovel

 The table below is Bosch's recommended oversampling pressure and temperature settings for bmp390.
+There are recommended IIR filter settings for the bmp390 in section 3.5.
+Filter section, page 17, in bmp390 datasheet

 | Oversampling setting | OSR Pressure | Pressure oversampling | Pressure oversampling |
 |------------------|------------------|------------------|------------------|